huylhd/bird-be/README.md

 - Change endpoint from `/api/house` to plural form `/api/houses`
 - Update create logic to create bulk
 - Update unit test for HouseService.createBulk

+### E2E Testing

+- Using npm package `testcontainers` to start a test database with Docker